mcandre/slice/README.md

                                                          [Exit.]
 ```

+By default, `slice` reads from STDIN.
 See `slice -help` for more information.

 # DOCUMENTATION